Skowhegan School of Painting and Sculpture

-The Skowhegan School of Painting and Sculpture is an artists residency located in Madison, Maine, just outside of Skowhegan.
+The Skowhegan School of Painting and Sculpture is an artists residency located in Madison, Maine, United States.
 Every year, the program accepts online applications from emerging artists from November through January, and selects 65 to participate in the nine-week intensive summer program.
 Admissions decisions are announced in April.
 The school provides participants with housing, food, and studio space, and the campus offers a library, media lab, and sculpture shop, among other amenities.
 The tuition for the program is $6,000, however, aid is available.

 While on campus, the participants interact with five or six resident faculty artists for the duration of the program, as well as five to seven visiting faculty artists, both of whom are selected by Skowhegan’s Board of Governors.
 Participants are not allowed to bring family or friends with them to Skowhegan, nor are visitors allowed on campus.
 Lectures by faculty artists, which are generally held on Fridays, are open to the public.